- February 19, 2020

 No matter how far you’re going or where you’re sitting in the car, it’s the law to wear a seatbelt.
 Seatbelts save lives in high-speed crashes and are one of the main ways to avoid sustaining a severe injury in a car accident.

-When putting your seatbelt on, a Los Angeles car accident lawyer says you need to make sure that it fits snugly and that it is not twisted.
+When putting your seatbelt on, make sure that it fits snugly and that it is not twisted.
 Adjust the lap portion of the belt so that it sits across your hips.
 This will help the pelvic bone absorb the impact of the crash, averting or minimizing internal injuries.

 Good posture is important when sitting in a car.
 When you sit up straight with your feet flat on the floor, the vehicle’s safety features will serve you better if you’re involved in a crash.
 This is because vehicle safety features, such as airbags and seatbelts, are designed around a driver or passenger sitting upright.
 Therefore, these features will best protect people who are sitting correctly and thus those people will sustain fewer or less severe injuries than those who do not sit properly.